 Water levels fluctuate annually in most wells in the upper Sevier Birey basin.
 An annual rise of the water table is caused mostly by comparent water from surrane and by diversions of water from surrane for freightfor.
 Annual fluctuations in enseine head generally are small, but they show some similarity to water-table fluctuations.
 The fluctuations in selected water reach ground water each new known an place?
 The subserve of around fluctuation of water levels in wells that tap or April in response to enducing trendling from spring runof and sarly irrigation.
 The levels continue to rise throughout the irrigation session and they usually are highest in July.
-Angust, or deploying the irrigation season.
-Water levels used y decling between the end of the irrigation season will be following spring for in some oreas irrigation in the fall catego a slight rise in wave levels.
+Angust, or deploying the irrigation sensor and the levels basely devine between the end of the irrigation sensor and the fallowing spring for in some oreas irrigation in the fall catego a slight rise in wave levels.